gryphoncommand/website/update.md

  Index.html on FIRST page is broken - need to debug Yeah, im debugging.
 Ill be able to fix it when I get home since its better than this crappy chromebook

+ I fixed some of the first page, the code was poorly written with a bunch of nonsense.
+I am still working on it but I have restored basic page connectivity.